coderholic/pyradio/docs/index.md

                         specified.
 With -lm: specify maximum number of stations in an M3U file (default is 10,000, 0 disables it, effectively accepting any number of entries).

+Playlist validation:
+  Validate playlists given with --convert.
+Requires a CSV file or an M3U file or URL as input.

+  --validate [{mark,drop}]
+                        Validate a playlist (CSV or M3U).
+If no value is given, defaults to "mark".
+Options: mark: mark failed stations with [X], drop: save working and failed stations separately
+  --threads THREADS     Number of parallel threads to use when checking
+                        stations (default: 5).
+  --timeout TIMEOUT     Timeout in seconds for each station request (default:
+                        5).
+  --max-per-host MAX_PER_HOST
+                        Maximum concurrent requests per host (default: 2).
+                        Prevents server banning by throttling requests to the same host.
+  --with-date           Add timestamp to output filenames.
+Useful for
+                        scheduled checks to preserve history.
+  --no-color            Disable colored output.
+Useful for logging or when
+                        running in non-interactive environments.
+  --quiet               Reduce verbosity (suppress per-station output).
+Only
+                        show summary and errors.

 General options:
   -o, --output OUTPUT   Output file path (see specific commands for default